pkgxdev/libpkgx/README.md

   // ^^ install packages that aren’t yet installed
   // ^^ takes a logger parameter so you can show progress to the user
-  // ^^ you could do these in parallel to speed things up installed.push(install)
+  // ^^ you could do these in parallel to speed things up
+  // ^^ by default, versioned installs go to ~/.tea, separated from the user’s system.
+The install location can be customized, see next section. installed.push(install)
 }